uark-self-assembly/oxdna-tile-binding/README.md

 *Run with*: `python analyze.py [input_file] [trajectory_file] [top_file] [job_file]`.
 If you would like to run locally, run without a job_file.

-Since we can compute simulation binding events (e.g. nucleotide1 binds to nucleotide2 at time t), this script can be improved to filter for binds with x or more bonds.
-Therefore, this can be used to automatically count the number of full tile binds in a simulation.
+Since we can compute simulation binding events (e.g. nucleotide1 binds to nucleotide2 at time t), this script can be improved to filter for bonds with x or more bound nucleotides.
+Therefore, this can be used to automatically count the number of full tile bindings in a simulation.
 Credit: this script is based on the work of Michael Sharp who worked on a similar project with Dr. Patitz a few years ago.

 ### computation_experiment.py
-A script for measuring the runtime of a simulation used to investigate oxDNA’s computation profile.
-Results from the experiment found in [HOME]/results.txt
+A script to profile the run time of oxDNA’s simulations using both the GPU and CPU based on the number of nucleotides in the simulations.
+Results from the experiment are found in [HOME]/results.txt

 *Run with*: `python computation_experiment.py run [num_strands] [GPU:True/False][output_dir (optional, default is SIM_HOME])]` to run the experiment with a specific number of strands or `python computation_experiment.py [start_num_strands] [end_num_strands] [GPU:True/False] [job_file]` to run the experiment with values in the range of  start_num_strands to end_num_strands.

+We recommend that the user run a range of sizes multiple times to determine which sizes of structures are best suited for GPU or CPU use.

 ### create_tiles.py
 A script to generate a grid of aligned tiles for simulation.
 This works by “copying and pasting” a conf and top file of two complementary tiles in order to make an x by y grid.
 Input files for this program can be found in oxdna_files/tiles/original.
 Output files can be found in oxdna_files/tiles.